 brew install docker-compose, otherwise Follow download instructions (select "linux" tab).
 This really is just downloading docker-compose binary from https://github.com/docker/compose/releases and installing it in /usr/local/bin with executable permissions.

 Linux Post-installation steps (required)

 See Docker's post-installation steps.
-You need to add your linux user to the "docker" group. and normally set up docker to start on boot.
+You need to add your linux user to the "docker" group and configure the docker daemon to start on boot.
 Please do not ever use sudo to run

 ddev start, it will break things.

 Docker needs to be able to a few things for ddev to work:

 - Mount the project code directory from the host into the container; the project code directory is usually somewhere in a subdirectory of your home directory.

 - Mount ~/.ddev for SSL cert cache and import-db.

 - Access TCP ports on the host to serve HTTP and HTTPS.
 These are ports 80 and 443 by default, but they can be changed on a per-project basis.

 So we can use a single docker command to make sure that docker is set up to do what we want: